liupei404/K3NG/225-Sidetone,-PTT,-and-TX-Key-Lines.md

     #define ptt_tx_6 0

 Setting a line to zero disables it.
 At the very least you need one TX Key line defined.
 Obviously, with the Arduino Uno, pins are at a premium and each features uses pins.
 Larger Arduino platforms like the Mega offer more pins and more compiled-in functionality due to the larger memory space.

+The active and inactive states of the TX lines can be changed in your settings file with these lines:

+    #define tx_key_line_active_state HIGH
+    #define tx_key_line_inactive_state LOW